Skip to main content

 By using security packages, you can add predefined settings to WAF depending on your needs.
 Each of the security packages has different settings that by activating the package, these settings are applied to your web firewall and are used in checking requests.

-Currently, in addition to the default WAF package of ArvanCloud, two standard packages CRS and Comodo can be activated and used from the packages section in the WAF user panel.
+Currently, in addition to the default WAF package of Arvancloud, two standard packages CRS and Comodo can be activated and used from the packages section in the WAF user panel.

-ArvanCloud’s WAF Package
+Arvancloud’s WAF Package

-This package includes ArvanCloud’s default WAF rules.
+This package includes Arvancloud’s default WAF rules.
 The following section introduces and explains these rules.

 • Executing Malicious Codes XSS (Code 42xxx)